mattbosch/FFmpegVideoComponent-for-JUCE/README.md

 This project implements an alternative video component for JUCE using FFmpeg for decoding file based video streams.
 The component is embedded in a simple example program to demonstrate how it could be used.
 I developed this on Mac OS X and Windows.
 I am sure it is relatively easy to use it on linux machines as well.
 Please keep in mind, that I tested this with my h.264 files only.
 It might work with other codecs, too, but I can’t guarantee it.
 I might consider to develop support for more codecs in the future.
+I consider this project as NOT FINISHED.
+And since i am using it myself in my own projects, it is very likely that things will change in near future.
+For this reason you will probably still find some debug-prints or commented code sections.
+The program is rather basic in it's features, which in my opinion makes it a good start or demo project if you intend to work with JUCE and FFmpeg in any way.

 ## Why?